davebland/purple-pages/README.md

 - Ability to post colour coded notifications on any page using Django messaging system.
 - Customisation of the Bulma CSS framework using SASS
 - Ability for user to upload custom images to adverts and have these stored in persistent datastore, AWS S3.
 This is achieved with ```django-storages``` and each advert having a UUID under which images are organised in the bucket.
+- Searching for key words within multiple fields of an advert using Django’s Q objects

 ## Future Additions

 - Improved search functionality to filter by notice board
 - Addition of categories to better organise adverts (e.g. product, service, social club etc.)
 - Live preview of advert images on the create advert page
-- Automatic resizing of uploaded images into thumbnails for better loading times
+- Automatic resizing and rotating of user uploaded images into thumbnails for better loading times
 - Tiered pricing structure according to number of adverts and number of boards used
+- Pagination of notice boards page and adverts on a noticeboard

 ## Technologies